Catalin-2002/my_e-doctor/README.md

 # unihack2023
 ## **Description**
-Welcome to "My E-Doctor", a comprehensive project integrating various technologies to deliver a robust application.
-The frontend is built using Next.js, offering a seamless and responsive user interface.
-The backend, designed for user CRUD operations, is developed using Spring Boot with MongoDB, ensuring efficient data handling and scalability.
-Additionally, the project employs Python with Flask for advanced eye detection algorithms, showcasing a versatile approach to software development.
+Welcome to "My e-Doctor", a multifaceted application combining Next.js, Spring Boot, MongoDB, and Python with Flask.
+This project offers users two primary functionalities:

+## **1** Eye Vision Testing: Utilizing advanced algorithms, users can test their eye vision, ensuring an interactive and informative experience.
+## **2** Medical Query Assistance: Users can input details about their medical issues, which are then processed using the OpenAI API.
+Our system provides intelligent responses, leveraging AI to offer helpful insights.